Movable Goat Fence

 Electric Fence Netting

-They are easy to adjust and easy to store in the winter seasons.
-They can also be set up alone and work great to keep your goats contained and other animals out.
+3. They can also be set up alone and work great to keep your goats in and other animals out.

 You can also attach several rolls of netting, allowing you to offer a larger grazing area to your herd.